valkey-io/valkey-doc/commands/latency-doctor.md

 ```
 127.0.0.1:6379> latency doctor

-Dave, I have observed latency spikes in this Redis instance.
+Dave, I have observed latency spikes in this Valkey instance.
 You don't mind talking about it, do you Dave?

 1. command: 5 latency spikes (average 300ms, mean deviation 120ms,